Looking for a Sugru mouldable glue review? Have a read of my experience and how we saved £240 fixing things with Sugru.

 But Is Sugru Eco-Friendly?

 In case you’re wondering, Sugru in itself isn’t particularly eco-friendly as a standalone item.
-Sugru are upfront about this on their website and say “a small amount of sugru can help to prolong the life of complex and large items but in itself, as a material, it’s not particularly innovative from an environmental perspective”.
-They go on to explain that:
+Sugru is upfront about this on its website and says “A small amount of Sugru can help to prolong the life of complex and large items but in itself, as a material, it’s not particularly innovative from an environmental perspective”.
+It goes on to explain that:

 - Sugru is a silicone.
 Therefore the same environmental guides that apply to general household silicones apply to Sugru.

 - It’s not petrochemical-based, but it’s not biodegradable.

 - Sugru is manufactured in a low-energy, low-heat mixing process.
 However, this is not necessarily true of its raw ingredients.